 One of Shannon’s closest friends in Oahu lives and works at Green Rows Farm with a community of young farmers dedicated to regenerative agriculture and passionate about Oahu’s local food movement.

 We stopped by the farm one afternoon, and Luka gave us a full tour.
 She introduced us to the animals which include bulls, chickens, a horse, and a tortoise.
 She showed us what crops they’re currently growing and told us a little about the farm.
 The property is located in Waimanalo at the base of a gorgeous mountain and the views are incredible.

 Green Rows Farm also hosts a variety of events.
 Depending on the schedule for that month you can stop in for yoga days (aptly named Yogarden), drum dance ceremonies, and shows by local musicians and story tellers.

 If you’re not in town during one of the events but still interested in visiting the farm, you can arrange a tour, or visit during their volunteer days which happen every Wednesday.
-Don’t come expecting a Dole Plantation style tour, but it’s a cool experience and one of the more local things to do in Oahu.
+Don’t come expecting a Dole Plantation style tour, the vibes are super laid back and causal.
+It’s such a cool experience and definitely one of the more local things to do in Oahu.

 GO MURAL HUNTING IN KAKA’AKO

 Kaka’ako is an up and coming area that neighbors Ala Moana Center in Waikiki.
-Shannon recommends stopping by for the murals and then spending time checking out some of the businesses in the area as you’ll find local breweries, trendy coffee shops and stores selling unique souvenirs.
+Shannon recommends visiting for the murals and then spending time checking out the local breweries, trendy coffee shops and boutiques in the area.